nabsul/kcert/README.md

 - Run `kubectl -n kcert logs svc/kcert` and make sure there are no error logs
 - Run `kubectl -n kcert port-forward svc/kcert 80` and go to `http://localhost:80` in your browser

-## How it Works

-- An ingress definition routes `.acme/challenge` requests to KCert for HTTP challenge requests
-- Service provides a web UI and to manually manage and certs
-- Automatic renewal can be be enabled from the configuration

-## Building from Scratch

-To build your own: `docker build -t [your tag] .`

 ## Uninstalling KCert

-If you have the `deploy.yml` file you used to install KCert then you can uninstall with `kubectl delete -f deploy.yml`.
-If you do not have access to that file, you can uninstall everything with the following commands:
+KCert does not create many resources, and most of them are restricted to the kcert namespace.
+Removing KCert from your cluster is as simple as executing these three commands:

 ```sh
 kubectl delete namespace kcert
 kubectl delete clusterrolebinding kcert
 kubectl delete clusterrole kcert
 ```

+Note that certificates created by KCert in other namespaces will NOT be deleted this way.
+You can keep those certificates or manually delete them.

+## How it Works

+- An ingress definition routes `.acme/challenge` requests to KCert for HTTP challenge requests
+- Service provides a web UI and to manually manage and certs
+- KCert will automatically check for certificates needing renewal every 6 hours
+- KCert will renew a certificate if it expires in less than 30 days
+- KCert watches for created and updated ingresses in the cluster
+- KCert will automatically create and manage certificates for ingresses with the `kcert.dev/kcert=managed` label

+## Building from Scratch

+To build your own container image: `docker build -t [your tag] .`

+## Running Locally

+You can run KCert locally with `dotnet run`.
+If you have Kubectl configured to connect to your cluster, KCert will use those settings to do the same.
+It will behave as if it is running in the cluster and you will be able to explore any settings that might be there.